Estimated Reading Time: 14 mins

 Image by kjpargeter on freepik

-This then manifests via the dramatic change in our moods (as well as the physical discomforts which can vary from one woman to another).
+This then manifests as dramatic changes in mood, alongside physical discomforts that can vary from one woman to another.

-But today, I’m not going to dive into the details of the condition itself although I have provided more information here.
+But today, I won’t cover details of the condition itself although I have provided more information here.

 Image by Ron Lach on pexels